Page Contributor(s): Nick Payne, Canberra, Australia

 Another extraordinary must-do bike climb in Australia’s Victorian Alps along the Great Dividing Range, 350 kilometers northeast of Melbourne.
 Be prepared for a cool ride, particularly towards the top - Mount Hotham has never recorded a temperature above 30°C (86°F) and it is one of the few locations in Australia that records temperatures below freezing.

-This bike climb is not only scenic, but very popular with cyclists - 16,800 Strava members have ridden up Mount Hotham as of April 2022.
+This bike climb is not only scenic, but very popular with cyclists - 17,122 Strava members have ridden up Mount Hotham a total of 41,384 times as of January 15, 2023.
 It is also quite challenging and is ranked the fifth hardest bike climb in Australia.

 First of six kilometer markers.